SarahMa12/CS-186/README.md

-This repository contains some of my mini python projects I created in my CS110 class at University of San Francisco.
+This repository contains some of my mini java projects I created in my CS 186 class at University of San Francisco.

 ## Code descriptions